 - Are there adequate numbers of staff employed at all times?
 Negligence can occur unintentionally by honest, professional caregivers because of their day-to-day situation.
 They cannot reasonably keep up with demands because the facility is not hiring appropriately.

 2) Make routine contact

 This way you can monitor your family member’s well-being.
 Phone, in-person or even e-mail and skype can help you stay in touch with the person’s condition.

 - Is your friend or family member isolated from outside contact or from other residents?
-Isolation adds to risk of neglect or abuse.
+Isolation adds to the risk of neglect or abuse.